THOMASELOVE/432-quizzes-2024/quiz2/README.md

 - The Google Form Answer Sheet for Quiz 2.
     - All of your answers must go into that sheet, which will close **15 minutes** after the Quiz deadline on the [Calendar](https://thomaselove.github.io/432-2024/calendar.html).

-## What is available now?

-A fairly complete draft of [the instructions for Quiz 2 is now available](https://github.com/THOMASELOVE/432-quizzes-2024/blob/main/quiz2/432_quiz2_2024_instructions_only.pdf).

-- This "instructions only" draft will disappear when we provide the final main PDF file of instructions and questions.